The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Meet the Team

 Our team is excited to assist you with any part of the admission process.
-Please do not hesitate to contact us with any questions or to schedule a visit.
+Please do not hesitate to contact us with any questions or to schedule a campus visit.
 Our office hours are Monday-Friday from 8:00 a.m. to 4:00 p.m.
-EST.
+EDT.

-Beth Whitney has enjoyed working in education for more than 20 years as a teacher, adviser, coach and administrator.
-She joined Fay School in 2010 as the Director of Admission and says “I have the best job in the world - every day I get to talk with students and parents about their aspirations and dreams.”
-Her previous admissions experience has included Middlebury College, Yale University, and Choate Rosemary Hall.
+Beth Whitney has enjoyed working in education for more than 25 years as a teacher, advisor, coach, and administrator.
+She joined Fay School in 2010, first as the Director of Admission and currently as the Associate Head of School and Director of Enrollment Management.
+Her previous admissions experience included Middlebury College, Yale University, and Choate Rosemary Hall.
+She received her BA from Middlebury College, her M.Ed from Stanford University, and is CAEP certified by the Association of Independent School Admission Professionals.

 The part of her work that Jennifer enjoys most is meeting and getting to know applicant students and their families.
 “Hearing about all the things each student loves to do, finding out what has worked well in school, and learning about each student’s hopes and dreams for the future makes this work endlessly rewarding.
 Helping parents understand the fit between our program and their child as a learner and as a citizen of the world gives them a chance to consider both who their child is today and who their child is poised to become.”

 Jennifer lives nearby with her family, and they all enjoy cooking together, traveling, and spending time outdoors.
-She has coached town soccer, volunteered with the Girl Scouts, and looks forward to finding opportunities to participate in the Fay community.
+She participates in Fay's Community Connections group to help foster dialog within our open, caring, and diverse school and has served as a student advisor.
+She has coached town soccer, volunteered with the Girl Scouts, and has mentored elementary school students through a reading program in partnership with Boston Public Schools.

 Matt Greene is thrilled to be a part of Fay School’s admission staff.
 Since joining the team in 2015, he has worked as an advisor, substitute teacher, coach, and member of Fay's residential life program.
 As the Admission Office's Athletics Outreach Coordinator, he helps prospective families learn more about Fay's wide range of athletic offerings in grades 5-9.